emre-h/TOGG-Case-Study/README.md

 crw------- 1 root root 237,   0 2024-12-24 09:16 /dev/emr_vehicle
 emulator_car_x86_64:/ #
 ```
-The VHAL services need communicate with another system service that running as root to get value from char devices.
+The VHAL services need communicate with another system service that running as root to get value from device devices.
 Unfortunately there was no time to develop such a service.
 Therefore, permission of driver must be set with `chmod 666 /dev/emr_vehicle`.
 This way, this VHAL case study can demonstrate communicating with a driver.
 ______________________________________